michaelmcroskey/ml-assignment-5/README.md

 ![Alt text](images/q1ec.png?raw=true "Error Surface Plot from Q1")

+Here you can see that the error rates improve with lower initial learning rate n and the extra step where the learning rate is divided by the iteration.

 ### Question 2

 When running a t-test with error as the metric, the results are with a 95% confidence: